eddycolloton/Documentation_INPT/index.md

 2) Enter path to parent directory
 ```

-As shown in the example above, the script produces a tree output of the Artwork File, showing the existing directories.
-Next, the script prompts the conservator to enter a path to an existing directory (option 2), or simply use the parent directory of the Artwork File (option 1).
+As shown in the example above, the script produces a tree output of the artwork file, showing the existing directories.
+The conservator is prompted to enter a path to an existing directory (option 2), or simply use the parent directory of the artwork file (option 1).
 For expedience sake, the conservator chooses to use the parent directory of the artwork file, and plans to place the resulting metadata files in the correct directories later.

-If the conservator had more time, they could choose to create a new directory to act as the “Condition_Tmt Report” directory, and then drag and drop the directory into terminal (or type it in using tab complete to avoid typos).
+If the conservator had more time, they could choose to create a new directory to act as the “Condition_Tmt Report” directory, and then drag and drop the directory into terminal.

-The Artwork File does not have a “Technical Info_Specs” directory either, so the conservator goes through the same process, once again selecting the parent directory.
+The artwork file does not have a “Technical Info_Specs” directory either, so the conservator goes through the same process, once again selecting the parent directory.

-With the “Condition_Tmt Report” directory and the “Technical Info_Specs” directory now identified, the script will...
+With the “Condition_Tmt Report” directory and the “Technical Info_Specs” directory now identified, start_input.sh will seamlessly transition to start_output.sh.

+The conservator is then prompted to choose whether to transfer all of the files on the external hard drive to the Staging Directory, to choose specific files, or specific directories.

+Following the instructions displayed in terminal, the conservator chooses the preservation copy directory containing the dpx sequence, and then confirms their selection by pressing enter.

+Because all other selections have been made via the output.csv, no further action is required. start_output.sh will proceed in creating a checksum manifest of the directory containing the dpx sequence, transferring the directory to the staging directory, performing a fixity check, running "tree" on the external hard drive, and finally copying the checksum manifest and the "tree" output to the artwork file.

-# Use Case 3
+## Use Case 3

 While transferring files from an artist provided hard drive, a conservator prioritizes transferring the highest quality copies provided, which are all stored in one directory.
-The files are fully processed with the HMSG_auto scripts and uploaded into DAMS.
+The files are fully processed with the INPT and eventually uploaded into SI DAMS.
 Later, the conservator decides to transfer the artist-provided exhibition copies off of the hard drive as well.

 They run ./make_vars.sh, and, when prompted, drag and drop the existing artwork folder in to terminal.
 The make_vars.sh script sources the staging directory location, volume name, and other relevant variables from the .varfile file.
 After selecting the option to move additional files from the volume to the staging directory, the move_files.sh script automatically runs.

 The conservator selects the directory on the volume that contains the exhibition files from the list of directories provided in terminal by the move_files.sh script.
 The script copies the files to the staging directory.
 The conservator is then prompted to decide whether to run metadata tools on all of the files in the staging directory.

 However, the high quality copies of the files are still in the staging directory from the original transfer.
 Because those high quality files are already in DAMS, the conservator opts to delete the high quality files in the staging directory, and then selects the option in terminal to run metadata tools.
 This transitions to the meta_file.sh script, which will provide a list of tools for the user to opt to run on the files in the staging directory.
 The result will be metadata describing the exhibition copies being added to the artwork folder, as well as stored in sidecars in the staging directory.

 # Code Structure

+As described throughout this documentation most functions of INPT are run from start_input.sh or start_output.sh.
+Those scripts reference functions stored in separate files.
+The functions are divided across files mostly for clarities sake, but also to simplify updating individual aspects of the code.

 ```
 INPT